Collaborative Research Center 1368 - Oxygen-free production

 Funding body: DFG

-Metallic powders are used in numerous manufacturing processes (e.g. joining processes, additive manufacturing, coating) as additive and starting materials whose oxygen-free processing, as planned in the present SFB, requires prior deoxidation.
+Metallic powders are used in numerous manufacturing processes (e.g. joining processes, additive manufacturing, coating) as additive and base materials whose oxygen-free processing planned in this CRC requires prior deoxidation.
 In this project, gas-borne particles are to be freed from their oxide layers by plasma-induced chemical processes in reducing gases (hydrogen and silane in inert gas).
-In order to realize a well scalable process, the deoxidation shall be performed in a fluidized bed.
-In contrast to entrained flow reactors, the fluidized bed allows higher concentrations and residence times, while maintaining controlled conditions.
-Here, the deoxidation is performed in a circulating fluidized bed to repeatedly carry out the particles to be deoxidized at and or through the reactive plasma zones.
-After successful deoxidation, the particles are discharged from the fluidized bed via a cyclone separator and prepared for shipping or fed directly into an appropriate downstream processing step.
+In order to realize an easily scalable process, the deoxidation is to be carried out in a fluidized bed.
+In contrast to entrained-flow reactors, the fluidized bed allows higher concentrations and residence times while maintaining controlled conditions.
+Deoxidation is carried out in a circulating fluidized bed in order to repeatedly pass the particles to be deoxidized to and or through the reactive plasma zones.
+After successful deoxidation, the particles are discharged from the fluidized bed via a cyclone separator and prepared for dispatch or fed directly into a corresponding further processing step.

 Project leader: Prof. Dr. rer. nat.
 Wolfgang Maus-Friedrichs, Dr. rer. nat.
 René Gustus